wl4g/hbase-tools/README.md

 ## Configuration

 - `--fake.workspaceDir`: The directory of the workspace, default is: `${HOME}/.phoenix-fake-tool/`.
-Default metadata file: `{workspaceDir}/meta.csv`, undo SQL dir: `{workspaceDir}/undo-{timestamp}/`
+Default metadata file: `{workspaceDir}/meta.csv`, undo SQL dir: `{workspaceDir}/undo-{timestamp}/` and `{workspaceDir}/redo-{timestamp}/`

-- `--fake.undoSQLStageFlushOnBatch`: How many batch count to undo buffered writes to SQL to disk every. default is: `1024`.
+- `--fake.writeSqlLogFileFlushOnBatch`: How many batch size to undo/redo sql log file buffered writes to SQL to disk every. default is: `1024`.

-- `--fake.undoSQLStageFlushOnSeconds`: How many seconds to undo buffered writes to SQL to disk every. default is: `2`.
+- `--fake.writeSqlLogFileFlushOnSeconds`: How many seconds to undo/redo sql log file buffered writes to SQL to disk every. default is: `2`.

 - `--fake.dryRun`: The specifies whether it is a test run mode, that is, it will not actually write to the Phoenix table, the default is: `true`.